KermWasTaken/CPE-487-A-Digital-System-Design/Assignment2/Readme.md

 ## Citation

-The source code as well as the testbench can be found [here](https://allaboutfpga.com/vhdl-code-for-4-bit-alu/)
+The source code for the model as well as the testbench can be found [here](https://allaboutfpga.com/vhdl-code-for-4-bit-alu/)